justinyaodu/caketype/README.md

 npm i caketype
 ```

-`caketype` has only been tested on TypeScript 4.9+, but TypeScript versions as old as 4.7 might still work.
+`caketype` has only been thoroughly tested on TypeScript 4.9+, but it seems to work in 4.8, and 4.7 might still work too.

 ## Getting Started